 #4 Pumpkin Helps You Produce Serotonin

-You know that stuff in Thanksgiving turkey that makes you really sleepy?
-It’s called tryptophan, and pumpkin seeds are loaded with it.
-Tryptophan also produces serotonin, the awesome neurotransmitter that helps us do awesome things like Netflix and Chill.
-Serotonin is one of the most important neurotransmitters influencing mental health according to NCBI, and is a potential target for pharmaco-logical treatments.
+Pumpkin seeds are loaded with serotonin, one of the most important influencers of mental health according to NCBI, and is a potential target for pharmacological treatments.

 #3 Pumpkin Seeds Are Great Brain Food

 Pumpkin and pumpkin seeds are both rich in fiber and fiber actually promotes good brain health via the gut-brain axis.
 Science Direct performed a study about the metabolism of a high fiber diet in the gut and how it can alter gene expression in the brain to prevent neurodegeneration and promote regeneration.
-In Layman’s terms, this means their study found that there’s a positive link between a high-fiber diet which leads to a healthy gut, and having a healthy gut leads to additional brain health/functionality.
+In Layman’s terms, this means their study found that there’s a positive link between a high-fiber diet and additional brain health/functionality.

 #2 Lowers Blood Pressure and Can Reduce Hypertension